 Why do our members join?

-It turns out, our most commonly held beliefs of this question are mostly wrong.
+It turns out that our most commonly held beliefs about this question are mostly wrong.

 Myth #1: Members Join for Our Benefits

 Members join to go to the annual conference.
 Or they join to get a research report or one of 15 other great benefits.
 Sometimes members join to gain access to a benefit, but rarely.
-Much more often members do not know a thing about the association when they join.
+Much more often, members do not know a thing about the association when they join.
 They could not name a single benefit if they tried.
-Think about it.
 Most existing members can only rattle off two or three benefits.
 New members know even less.

 Myth #2: Members Join for the Value

-The benefits of membership are worth $2,048, but members only pay $375.
+The membership benefits are worth $2,048, but members only pay $375.
 Or our solutions save members time and money.
-These may be the reasons some members join sometimes, but overwhelmingly members do not join for the value.
+These may be why some members join, but overwhelmingly members do not join for the value.
 Do not get me wrong; value is critically important.
-While members do not join for the value, they stay for the value.
+While members do not join for the value, they may stay for the value.

 Myth #3: Members Join Because the Association is the Leading Authority

 Our organization is 75 years old and is the voice of the industry.
-Nah, members do not join for this reason either.
+Nope, members do not join for this reason, either.

 All of this begs the question, why DO members join?